J4USH/whatsapp-bulk-messenger/README.md

 ### Funding

 If you like this app, I'd appreciate it if you could make a donation via [Buy Me a Coffee](https://www.buymeacoffee.com/anirudhbagri) or [PayPal.Me](https://paypal.me/AnirudhBagri?locale.x=en_GB).

+### Contributing
+Note: This Code can send image.//Jaush